Upgrade your router firmware to ‘FreshTomato’

 - run a VPN so that all your Internet traffic is tunnelled and encrypted and kept private from your ISP.
 Change your home’s apparent location using the VPN.

-- use DDNS to allow you to access your home network even if your IP address changes
+- use DDNS to allow you to remotely access your home network even if your IP address changes

 - set up UPnP so that devices such as network cameras, speakers and TV are more easily found by apps.

-- set up Virtual wireless channels where you have different SSIDs with different names and passwords
+- set up Virtual wireless channels where you have different SSIDs with different names and passwords even though they use the same radio channels

 - set up a captive portal where guests connect and read a web page or agree to terms and conditions